A Surprisingly Diverse Range Of Wrecks For Diving Around Phuket

 The Andaman Eagle

 Pretty much just a big pile of wood but you can still just about make the shape of a boat.
 This all wooden fishing boat was sunk in 2007 – again as an artificial reef.
 It lies just a little bit south-east of the Harruby at 24m.
-It very often has a school of blue-lined snapper and yellowfish goatfish swimming around the wreck adding a splash of colour to an otherwise dull area.
+It very often has a school of blue-lined snapper and yellow goatfish swimming around the wreck adding a splash of colour to an otherwise dull area.

 Sunk in 2000 by the former owner of a Phuket dive company, Marla’s Mystery sits deeper (34m) than the other wrecks at Racha Yai and so therefore is rarely dived.
-This has been beneficial to the wreck, there’s plenty of hard and soft coral growth on the hull and deck which in-turn attracts large schools of snapper, some very large groupers and moray eels.
+This has been beneficial to the wreck, there’s plenty of hard and soft coral growth on the hull and deck which attracting large schools of snapper, some very large groupers and moray eels.

 A bathtub race to the bottom was arranged to celebrate the new artificial reef and the chosen chariots are scattered around the wreck.
+Find out a little more here.

 The Speedboat Wreck